anoopk18/anoopk18.github.io/_teaching/2021_and_2022_teaching.md

 • Developed test-taking strategies, resulting in significant improvement in student performance for quizzes and exams

-* Engineering Teaching Assistant, University at Buffalo School of Engineering and Applied Sciences
+* Teaching Assistant, University at Buffalo School of Engineering and Applied Sciences

 *Jan 2021 – Dec 2021*